avelino/training-personal-data/README.md

 Turn your wearable data into actionable health insights.

-This project syncs Oura Ring data into PostgreSQL and generates Weekly Health Insights using SQL + GPT.
+This project syncs Oura Ring and Wahoo data into PostgreSQL and generates Weekly Health Insights using SQL + GPT.
 It stores normalized metrics and structured AI analysis so you can query trends, build dashboards, and automate feedback loops.

 ## What it does

-- Sync Oura Ring: Activity, Sleep, Readiness, Heart Rate, Workouts, Tags
+- Sync Oura Ring (activity, sleep, readiness, heart rate, workouts, tags)
+- Sync Wahoo workouts
 - Normalize and store daily metrics (+ raw JSON)
 - Compute Monday→Sunday weekly insights
 - Generate, parse, and persist AI analysis (text + JSONB)